Proper spaces are spectral: Abstract

 \section{Abstract}

 Since Hochster's work, spectral spaces have attracted increasing interest.
-Through this note we intend to show that the set of proper ideals of a ring endowed with coarse lower topology is a spectral space.
+Through this note we give a new self-contained and constructible topology-independent proof of the fact that the set of proper ideals of a ring endowed with coarse lower topology is a spectral space.